 Americans buy half a billion bottles of water every week.
 Making tap water your drink of choice greatly simplifies your life.
 You buy nothing.
 You dispose of nothing.
 You no longer support corporations like Nestlé, which has been pumping California dry.
 During a drought.

 If you like the convenience of bottled water, I promise you will not find the switch to carrying a reusable water bottle painful.
 Soon, you won’t leave home without your water bottle, just as you wouldn’t leave without your keys.
-Klean Kanteen sent me the insulated bottle pictured below (no strings attached—I received no compensation for this post).
+Klean Kanteen sent me the insulated bottle pictured below (I received no compensation for this post).
 They also included the bamboo and steel top I asked for (yay, no plastic!).
 I’ll drink my tea and water out of this every day.

 2. Filtered tap water